 What to Do if a Passenger Van is Unavailable

 If the rental car companies have no full-size vans available, the next-best option is likely to be two smaller vehicles or a minivan seating seven.

 Also, keep in mind that full-size vans are almost never available for a one-way rental.
 Rental locations tend to want to keep those vehicles local for various reasons.
-If you need a one-way rental for more than 7 people, you'll have to manage with multiple minivans and/or cars for better or worse.
+If you need a one-way rental for more than seven people, you'll have to go with multiple cars.

 How to Determine Which Van to Rent

 Be sure that you rent a van with enough space for your entire group.
 When renting a vehicle, the capacity is always noted on the vehicle confirmation screen.
 For instance, Budget offers no vehicle class above a 12-passenger van, so be sure to review the listed capacity at the time of booking.

 These vans look identical, but one seats 12 people and the other seats 15.

 Restrictions on Renting Passenger Vans